-Foreign nationals who meet the above definition may be eligible for classification as a foreign information media representative.
+Aliens who meet the above definition may be eligible for classification as a foreign information media representative.
 Foreign information media representative nonimmigrants are admitted for the duration of their employment with the same foreign media organization in the same information medium.
 Foreign information media representatives must obtain authorization from USCIS to change employers or work in a different medium.

 Independent Production Companies